 Students follow a three-year ‘KS3 Maths Progress delta’ course which embeds evidence based approaches to create confident and numerate students able to progress to KS4 and beyond.
 Each year the course is based around 10 key principles designed to nurture confidence and raise achievement.

-Students are taught in sets in Year 8 onwards, which facilitates greater scope for support and extension when required.
+Students are taught in bands in Year 7 and then sets in Year 8 onwards, which facilitates greater scope for support and extension when required.